Slyce-Inc/sdk.web.v2.demo/readme.md

     {
         onTaskUpdated: function(message){},
         onTaskCompleted: function(results, errors){},
         afterImageProcessed: function(base64) {} // add this callback if you pass File object as imageData.
 The SDK would process the File, fetch the base64, and rotate the image if needed.
-Once it's done the SDK would call the it and pass the base64 string
+Once it's done the SDK would call it and pass the base64 string
     },
     false
 )